Blanca Luz Brum: Politics

 During the earlier part of her life, Brum was a supporter of left-wing militancy.
 During her time in Peru, she became a Marxist, influenced by José Carlos Mariátegui.
 In 1927 she was deported from Lima back to Uruguay, for her involvement in a communist plot involving other intellectuals, such as Magda Portal.

+In the 1930's she was in Chile and as a APRA militant.
+When Chilean nazis murdered writer and storyteller Hector Bareto in 1936, who was in the same writers' club as a then young Miguel Serrano, she joined the funeral marches and there she had comforted the saddened Serrano, squeezed his hand and told him "cheer up, comrade", not knowing that Serrano would later become infamously closer to the Nazi politics of the murderers.

 From 1943 on, she was related to the union sectors that gave rise to Peronism in Argentina, she served as press officer for the Ministry of Labour and Social Security under Juan Domingo Perón.
 She played a leading role as an organiser and agitator in the workers' mobilisation of 17 October 1945, which freed Perón from his arrest ordered by a military coup d'état and opened the way to his electoral victory the following year.

 She was exiled during the Uruguayan dictatorship (1973–1985).
 She actively participated in politics in her country and in other Latin American countries where she lived, such as Chile or Mexico.